"Undoubtedly the most

 think more clearly - the less weighty you feel, the more positive you will

 Brian H. Butler, M.A.
-Director of the Academy of Kinesiology, Surbiton,
+Founding Director of the Academy of Kinesiology, Surbiton,

 Surrey UK, Author of Breast Care Manual among many other publications.

 eyes require a healthy body.
 Jumping on a trampoline is the fastest way to

 increase blood flow and brain integration for improved vision and eye fitness.’

 R. M. Kaplin O.D.
 M.Ed